kpdubey/chandreshiit.github.io/content/authors/mohit/_index.md

 ---

-Mohit is interested in solving real life problems using Engineering and Technology.
-He have 3 years of experience in building scalable software solutions.He is working on Fake News Detection as his research problem.
-Fake News is rampant in our highly connected world.
-We need to build an automatic framework to tacle this problem.
+I am a PhD Scholar in the Department of Computer Science and Engineering, working with the AIMLNLP Lab.
+I have 4.4 years of experience in the area of Acedemic field .currently i am exploring my research problem in the area of Deep Learning, NLP, Multimodel Analysis.